microsoft/OSPO/learning_resources/moderating-oss-repos.md

 ### Immediate Ban

-If someone looks like a 'drive by' participant in your project or community, and by that we mean their interactions have only been disruptive, spammy, harmful or otherwise nuisance, reach out to [your escalation path]() to request their account be banned.
+If someone looks like a 'drive by' participant in your project or community ( unknown account, with only disruptive, spammy, harmful or otherwise nuisance interactions), reach out to [your escalation path]() to request their account be banned.

 ## :hammer: Your Enforcement Plan